Cobb Frying Pan

 - Brush raw patties with Beef Baste

-- Stuff each raw pattie with 10ml (2 tsp) crumbed blue cheese
+- Stuff each raw patty with 10 ml (2 tsp) crumbed blue cheese

 - Top cooked burgers with slices of cheese, grilled bacon, or pineapple